Oklahoma State–Tulsa football rivalry: 1945

 Oklahoma A&M entered week 6 undefeated (5–0) ranked No. 11 and hosted a Tulsa team who had dropped to No. 19 after their first loss to Indiana the previous week.
 This is the only contest between the two schools with both teams ranked in the AP Poll.
-The Cowboys defeated the Golden Hurricane en route to an undefeated (9–0) season.
+The Cowboys defeated the Golden Hurricane en route to an undefeated (9–0) national championship season.